PSS-GREY/IoT-Based-Water-Cleaning-and-Monitoring-System/README.md

 # # IoT-Based Water Cleaning and Monitoring System

 An IoT project that monitors water quality parameters (water level, TDS, turbidity) and automates cleaning using a motor.
-It supports long-range data transmission using LoRa and local/manual control via Bluetooth voice commands.
+It supports short-range data transmission using LoRa and local/manual control via Bluetooth voice commands.

 ---